 It’s no secret that financial health is an important prerequisite to becoming an entrepreneur.
 Starting a business is full of expenses – from creating a website to hiring a team to compensating yourself; you’ll need to make sure you’re fully prepared.

 The good news is that you don’t have to quit your day job and cut off revenue streams to start your business successfully.
 In fact, research shows that people who maintain their regular gig while launching their new ventures are a third less likely to fail than those who quit their job and go all-in.

 So ask yourself: In my current state, am I prepared to take a financial hit to start my own company?
 To figure it out, calculate the cost of launching your startup, as well as your living expenses and taxes.
 You should also assess how much you think you’ll make within a year (remember: it’s always better to be conservative!), and factor it into the mix.
 If you leave these calculations confident that you can bare the costs, you may just be ready to start your own gig.

 But if you’re not quite ready yet, no worries – financial health takes time.
-Based on your calculations, figure out how much money you’ll need to save each month, and commit to maintaining a budget.
-These 4 tricks make it easier than you think – they’ll help you maintain a healthy budget, negatively impacting your everyday happiness.
+Based on your calculations, figure out how much money you’ll need to save each month, and commit to maintaining a budget (here are some budgeting tricks that’ll make it easier than you think).

 3. Ask the right questions